pyluyten/emacs-nu/README.md

 =Prompter=
 Default prompter is which-key

-You can refer to which key to customize it.
+You can refer to which-key to customize behaviour like, how long it takes for menu to appear.

 Or you can use another prompter
-Other prompter allow more features : "+" to trigger repeat menu , "-" or "1", "2", … to customize universal argument, "?" to run help of command
+Other prompter allow more features : "+" to trigger repeat menu , "-" or "1", "2", … to customize universal argument, "?" to describe a command rather than describing it.

     (defalias 'nu-prompt-for-keymap 'nu-light-prompt-for-keymap)
     (defalias 'nu-prompt-for-keymap 'nu-completion-prompt-for-keymap)
     (defalias 'nu-prompt-for-keymap 'nu-buffer-prompt-for-keymap)

 =Completion framework=